DavidTesema/DavidTesema/README.md

 ### Hi there 👋
+<h3>I am David tesema</h3>
+*A software Developer
+*Currently student at Teach Career college 🎓
+*I'm currently looking for opportunities.
+I love to learn and contribute in any and every possible way.
 <!--
 **DavidTesema/DavidTesema** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.